Standards for Libraries in Higher Education

 Introduction

-The Standards for Libraries in Higher Education are designed to guide academic libraries in advancing and sustaining their role as partners in educating students, achieving their institutions’ missions, and positioning libraries as leaders in assessment and continuous improvement on their campuses.
-Libraries must demonstrate their value and document their contributions to overall institutional effectiveness and be prepared to address changes in higher education, including accreditation and other accountability measures.
-These Standards were developed through study and consideration of issues and trends in libraries, higher education, and accrediting practices.
-The committee solicited input from librarians and library stakeholders at various types of institutions as well as drawing on research and best practices in the field.
+Library personnel demonstrate the library’s value and document their contributions to overall institutional effectiveness and are prepared to address changes in higher education.
+These Standards were developed through study and consideration of issues and trends in libraries, higher education, and accrediting practices, as well as a thorough review of other library standards.
+The committee solicited input from library personnel and library stakeholders at various types of institutions as well as drawing on research and best practices in the field.

 The Standards articulate expectations for library contributions to institutional effectiveness.
 The Standards are structured to provide a comprehensive framework using an outcomes-based approach, with evidence collected in ways most appropriate for each institution.

 Institutions are encouraged to use these Standards as they best apply to their local mission and vision.
 The committee endeavored to be as inclusive as possible, recognizing that each library is different and will adapt the Standards accordingly.
-For example, some libraries choose to look at the Standards in a cycle of assessment such as the cycle used to assess student learning, for example, identify one or two principles to assess per year.
-Others may use the Standards as part of their program review, providing structure to present evidence in a formal report.
+For example, some academic library personnel might apply the Standards within an annual assessment cycle – such as those used for student learning – by focusing on one or two principles per year, while others might integrate the Standards into program reviews to structure and present evidence in formal reports, and yet others might use them to guide strategic planning, aligning library goals and initiatives with institutional priorities.
+Library leaders play a key role in championing the use of the Standards, fostering a shared understanding among library personnel, and ensuring they advance both library and institutional objectives.

 Standards Structure

 The core of the Standards is the section titled “Principles and Performance Indicators.”
-The nine principles and their related performance indicators are intended to be expectations—standards— that apply to all types of academic libraries.
-Nonetheless, each library must respond to its unique user population and institutional environment.
+The nine principles and their related performance indicators are intended to be expectations – standards – that apply to all types of academic libraries.
+Nonetheless, each library has its own unique user population and institutional environment that must be considered.

-7. use assessment data for continuous improvement of library operations.
+- use assessment data for improvement of library operations.

 In some cases, gathering evidence will not require assessment.
-For example, the library might provide evidence that library staff have education and experience sufficient for their positions by compiling a list of staff members with titles, education, and relevant experience held.
+For example, library personnel might provide evidence of their education and experience sufficient for their positions by compiling a list of staff members with titles, education, and relevant experience held.

 In all cases, however, principles lead to performance, which requires evidence to measure success, impact, or value.